rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   The web app should be deployed with the connection string configured correctly in application settings.
+-   The web app should be deployed with the connection string configured correctly in application settings

 ### Task 2: Deploy the call center admin Web App from Visual Studio

 #### Tasks to complete

--   Deploy the web app from the following GitHub repository: <https://github.com/opsgility/contosofinanceadmint> to the newly deployed web app.
+-   Deploy the web app from the following GitHub repository: <https://github.com/opsgility/contosofinanceadmint> to the newly deployed web app

 #### Exit criteria

--   The web app should load, and any orders that are submitted through the web app should show in the admin portal with the ability to download the PDF.
+-   The web app should load, and any orders that are submitted through the web app should show in the admin portal with the ability to download the PDF

 ## After the hands-on lab